FlowFuse/website/src/node-red/database/mongodb.md

 - [MongoDB best practices](https://www.mongodb.com/basics/best-practices) for to increase performance
 - [Ebook: MongoDB in manufacturing](https://www.mongodb.com/collateral/manufacturing-with-mongodb).
 - [Manufacturing & Automotive Industry Knowledge Accelerator](https://learn.mongodb.com/learning-paths/manufacturing-automotive-industry-knowledge-accelerator)

-## Conclusion

-In this guide, we've covered the integration of MongoDB with Node-RED to create dynamic applications.
-We've walked through the foundation, and setup process, demonstrated how to perform CRUD operations, and discussed debugging techniques.
-Additionally, we've built a Customer Relationship Management system to enhance understanding and engagement.